qBraid/qBraid/docs/cli/jobs-enable.rst

 .. code-block:: console

     $ qbraid jobs enable -n qbraid_sdk
-    You are now submitting jobs with qBraid Quantum Jobs.
+    Successfully enabled qBraid Quantum Jobs in the qbraid_sdk environment.
-    Every job you run will be taken care of with our API, so no access keys are necessary.
+    Every AWS job you run will now be submitted through the qBraid API, so no access keys/tokens are necessary.

     To disable, run: `qbraid jobs disable -n qbraid_sdk`

-qBraid environments with support for quantum jobs include ``aws_braket`` and ``qbraid_sdk``.
+qBraid environments with support for quantum jobs include ``amazon_braket`` and ``qbraid_sdk``.

 .. seealso::